taimoorbinnasir/DebateAgents/README.md

 - [ ] Deploy (Vercel + Railway/Render) — **last step**

 ### Recently completed
+- [x] Round-scoped influence map — can view influence per individual round or cumulative across the whole debate, resolving the ambiguity of mixing edges from different rounds on one graph
 - [x] PDF export pagination fixed — content no longer duplicates across pages; whitespace-aware page-break detection added
-- [x] Influence map standalone PNG export — legible node labels drawn directly on canvas, white background fix for readability
+- [x] Influence map standalone PNG export — legible node labels drawn directly on canvas, white background fix for readability, filename reflects active round filter
 - [x] Comparative analysis — extremity AND position metrics now both available via toggle in ComparisonView
 - [x] **RAG quality debugging and fix** — diagnosed and resolved zero-retrieval bug:
   - Strengthened `is_valid_chunk` to reject failed fetches, blocked/403/Cloudflare pages, and error boilerplate
   - Calibrated distance threshold to `dist < 1.15` based on real measured data across two test topics
   - Fixed round-1 empty-query fallback (now uses topic string instead of empty string when no prior message exists)
   - Cleared and re-ingested stale/contaminated topic collections
-- [x] **Source citation verification via cosine similarity** — implemented and validated; produces varied, non-trivial verified/unverified splits across agents and turns, confirming the check discriminates correctly rather than passing or failing everything uniformly
+- [x] **Source citation verification via cosine similarity** — implemented and validated; produces varied, non-trivial verified/unverified splits across agents and turns
-- [x] Generalized agent personas — removed hardcoded "regulation" framing from `build_system_prompt()` and reworded 3 of 6 reasoning styles (Economist, Ideologue, Libertarian) to work for arbitrary two-sided topics, not just policy/regulation debates
+- [x] **Generalized agent personas** — removed hardcoded "regulation" framing from `build_system_prompt()` and reworded 3 of 6 reasoning styles (Economist, Ideologue, Libertarian) to work for arbitrary two-sided topics
-- [x] Report section hidden from Analysis tab (both live view and History) while still included in PDF export — solved via temporarily-revealed off-screen DOM technique compatible with html2canvas
+- [x] Report section hidden from Analysis tab (both live view and History) while still included in PDF export
+- [x] **Multi-target influence attribution — investigated and deliberately deferred** (see Future Research section) — explored three methods, found all either redundant with existing position-drift data or blocked by an unresolvable absolute-threshold problem inherent to sentence-embedding similarity on this task

 ## Status

-Core pipeline (web RAG → 6-agent debate → moderator → analysis report) is functional end-to-end and has been validated on multiple topics spanning policy debates (AI regulation) and casual two-sided topics (cars vs bikes, pineapple on pizza, tea vs coffee).
-The web UI includes a live debate feed, agent extremity cards, collapsible moderator panel, an Analysis tab with extremity drift, position drift, and an interactive influence map, a history browser with multi-run comparison across both extremity and position metrics, and a final report viewer cleanly separated from the Analysis tab display while still bundled into PDF exports.
-RAG retrieval quality has been debugged and calibrated with a real, data-driven distance threshold, and source citations are now verified via cosine similarity rather than shown purely on retrieval availability.
-Agent personas are now topic-agnostic, no longer assuming a regulation/policy framing.
-Immediate next step is multi-target influence attribution, followed by Week 8 automation and Week 9's flagship team-debate extension; model comparison across Claude tiers is deliberately deferred until after Week 9 so results reflect the final, stable system.
+Core pipeline (web RAG → 6-agent debate → moderator → analysis report) is functional end-to-end and validated across multiple topics spanning policy debates (AI regulation) and casual two-sided topics (cars vs bikes, pineapple on pizza, tea vs coffee).
+The web UI includes a live debate feed, agent extremity cards, collapsible moderator panel, an Analysis tab with extremity drift, position drift, and a round-scoped interactive influence map, a history browser with multi-run comparison, and a final report viewer cleanly separated from the Analysis tab display while still bundled into PDF exports.
+RAG retrieval quality has been debugged and calibrated with a real, data-driven distance threshold, and source citations are verified via cosine similarity rather than shown purely on retrieval availability.
+Agent personas are topic-agnostic.
+Influence attribution currently uses a simple, honestly-scoped "engagement-correlated position drift" model rather than a more granular multi-target attribution scheme — three more sophisticated approaches were investigated and deliberately deferred after concluding they either add no real information over existing position data or reproduce an unresolvable thresholding problem; designing a principled inter-agent influence algorithm is now tracked as dedicated future research rather than a quick fix.
+Immediate next steps are Week 8 automation, followed by Week 9's flagship team-debate extension; model comparison across Claude tiers and the influence-algorithm research are both deliberately deferred until the system is otherwise feature-complete and stable.